enterspeedhq/enterspeed-source-umbraco-cms/documentation/background-tasks/README.md

 This will usually be when all content has been [Seeded](../jobs/README.md).
-This task will run every 60 seconds, and will handle jobs in batches of 50, untill there is no more Pending jobs.
+This task will run every 60 seconds, and will handle jobs in batches of 50, until there is no more Pending jobs.
 **Note** that there will only be one task running at a time,
 which means that if a task is already handling pending jobs, a new task will not be created.